marcpolican/marcpolican/README.md

 ### Hi there 👋

+I'm currently the Engineering Director and Co-founder at Altitude Games Pte.
+Ltd. Everything tech related is under my department.
+I manage and mentor a team of talented engineers who specialize in making games using Unity.

+I'm currently learning and exploring WebGL game engines and blockchain game development.

 <!--
 **marcpolican/marcpolican** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.